-If you come across or is somewhere near Matsusaka, you might consider Hakusan’s Inokura Onsen Resort.
-With a restaurant and banquet hall for groups and ceremonies, you can include nordic walking activity and can rent poles for support and stay a day or two.
+If you come across or are somewhere near Matsusaka, you might consider Hakusan’s Inokura Onsen Resort.
+With a restaurant and banquet hall for groups and ceremonies, you can include Nordic walking activities and can rent poles for support and stay a day or two.
 Other activities are also available such as fishing as an option.
 Ask for the hotel staff if you want to try.

 |Delicacies to choose for an “omiyage” (presents)|

 |menu for Japanese foods for you to try|

 |the spacious area welcomes you at the entrance|